fujifilmssd/iOS-Fujifilm-SPA-SDK-SampleApp/README.md

 The following are some notes to help with integrating with **Fujifilm SPA iOS SDK**.

 ### Use Requirements:
 + The phone must have internet access to begin the SDK, and must retain access throughout the checkout process.
-If the connection is lost during the checkout process, an alert will be shown notifying the user that an internet connection is required.
+If the connection is lost during the checkout process, an alert will be shown notifying the user that an internet connection is required
 + A maximum of 50 images can be sent to the SDK in a given checkout process.
 If more than 50 images are sent, only the first 50 will be processed.
-+ Only .jpg files are supported.
++ Only .jpg files are supported
-+ The maximum size of a single file is 20MB.
++ The maximum size of a single file is 20MB

 ### Errors that prevent the SDK from Starting
 + 0 Images to be uploaded